chitenavi/practica7-fundamentos-react/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > Single page application to manage an ad API.
-We can see the ads, create and delete them.
-All using React with the concepts seen in the module.
+We can see the ads, filter, create and delete them.
+All programming using _React_, with the concepts seen in the module.

 ## Install